ChristopherGoodpaster/data_test_streamlit/README.md

-# data_test_streamlit

-# 🧠 LendingClub Loan Risk Analysis (Module 1)
+# Multi-Source Loan Risk Analytics Dashboard

-This project analyzes peer-to-peer loan performance using LendingClub’s historical data from 2007 to 2018.
-It is **Module 1** of a larger multi-source loan risk dashboard built with **Python, pandas, and Streamlit**.

-> ✅ Includes full data pipeline: ingestion, cleaning, target labeling, and export
+This project is a modular, expandable analytics dashboard designed to evaluate loan risk across multiple U.S. lending datasets using **Python, pandas, and Streamlit**.
+The platform integrates public and synthetic data to generate cleaned outputs, visual dashboards, and risk insights.

+>  Each module supports a separate dataset with tailored cleaning and analysis
-> ✅ Final data is used in a shared Streamlit dashboard (`app.py`) for visualization
+>  Final outputs are integrated into a unified Streamlit dashboard with multipage navigation

 ---

-## 🔍 What This Project Does
+## What This Project Does

-* Cleans LendingClub loan data (\~2.2M records)
+* Cleans, standardizes, and models data from various loan-related datasets
-* Selects relevant financial and credit risk fields
+* Creates binary and categorical risk outcomes
-* Creates a binary loan outcome (`Fully Paid` = 0, `Charged Off/Default` = 1)
-* Outputs a cleaned dataset ready for modeling or visualization
+* Outputs consistent files for modeling, reporting, and visualization
+* Enables dashboard navigation across multiple loan sources (LendingClub, Fannie Mae, SBA, PPP, Synthetic)

 ---

-## 📁 Folder Structure
+## Folder Structure

 ```
 project_root/
 ├── data/
-│   ├── accepted_2007_to_2018Q4.csv       # Raw Kaggle dataset
+│   ├── accepted_2007_to_2018Q4.csv       # LendingClub raw data
-│   └── lendingclub_processed.csv         # Cleaned output
+│   └── lendingclub_processed.csv         # LendingClub cleaned data
-├── lendingclub_clean.py                  # Cleaning script
+├── lendingclub_clean.py                  # LendingClub cleaning script
 ├── app.py                                # Streamlit dashboard (shared)
 ├── README.md                             # You're reading it
 ```

 ---

-## 🚀 How to Run
+## How to Run

 ### 1. Install dependencies